 Their musical roots go back to childhood.
 Clark’s father Fred was a member of two chart topping bands from the 1950’s, the Stargazers and the Polkadots.
 The Stargazers had the distinction of being the first British band ever to reach number 1 on the UK singles chart.
 As a member of the Polkadots, Fred sang backing vocals for the likes of the Beatles (“I Am The Walrus”), Frank Sinatra, Ella Fitzgerald and Petula Clarke.
 Mike hails from an American family based in Europe with the US armed forces.
 His mother was a singer in close-harmony group The Cactus Kids, performing for troops in Northern Europe.

 This heritage paved the way for their future careers.
-Having been a singer, guitarist and keyboard player in numerous bands as a teenager, Clark released his first single on London indie soul label Bluebird Records at the age of 17, backed by members of reggae band Aswad.
+Having been a singer, guitarist and keyboard player in numerous bands as a teenager, Clark released his first single on London indie soul label Blue Inc Records at the age of 17, backed by members of reggae band Aswad.
 He went on to work with Rusty Egan of Visage, fusing electronic music with soul, and often performed on the London club scene.
-He was subsequently signed to Warner Brothers Music as a songwriter.
+He was subsequently signed to Warner Brothers Music as a songwriter and moved to LA.

 Mike also had a long history as a guitarist in school bands, having grown up alongside longtime friend and fellow-producer Phil Thornalley, as well as members of Katrina And The Waves.
 He became a highly-regarded recording engineer and worked with artists such as Pink Floyd, The Police, The Cure, Duran Duran and the Thompson Twins.

-In late 1985, Johnny Hates Jazz recorded their first single “Me And My Foolish Heart” which was released on RAK in April 1986, and although not a commercial success, it gained substantial airplay and was Sounds magazine’s record of the week.
+In April 1986, the original lineup of Johnny Hates Jazz – Clark, Mike and Calvin – released their first single “Me And My Foolish Heart” on RAK Records.
+Although it was not a commercial success, it gained substantial airplay and was Sounds magazine’s record of the week.

 Clark began to write new songs for the band, the first of which was “Shattered Dreams”.
-His father Fred listened to the song as it was being written, and predicted it would be a hit.
-JHJ then performed a showcase at London’s legendary jazz venue, Ronnie Scott’s, and were subsequently signed to Virgin Records.
+They performed a showcase at London’s legendary jazz venue, Ronnie Scott’s, and were subsequently signed to Virgin Records.
 “Shattered Dreams” was released in March 1987 and became a top 5 hit in the UK, throughout mainland Europe and Asia, and reached number 2 in Japan.
 It was followed by four other worldwide hits, being the anti-war anthem “I Don’t Want To Be A Hero”, “Turn Back The Clock” (featuring Kim Wilde on backing vocals) and “Heart Of Gold”.